 And when you wash or cleanse your face, don’t forget your chest and neck, too!

-Should You Splash Your Face with Cold Water to Close Your Pores?
+Should You Use Cold Water to Close Your Pores?

 After you wash your face, aren’t you supposed to splash cold water on your skin to close your pores?
 This is something I’ve always heard.
 I grabbed the opportunity to check this out with the skin care guru in my midst.